PenguLoader/PenguLoader/plugins/@default/README.md

 Let's install Node modules and start the dev server:
 ```
+pnpm i
-yarn dev
+pnpm dev
 ```

 After the dev server started, you can see a new folder in League Loader's plugins.
-It's your plugin entry.
+The `index.js` inside is your plugin entry.

 ```
 plugins/